-1. 7no. skips will be provided, similar to the current provision at the Midland Road Depot.
+- 1. 7no. skips will be provided, similar to the current provision at the Midland Road Depot.
 These have all been located within the area covered by the current waste permit.
 Public access is provided by a continuous raised gantry, which provides separation from the operational side.
 A ramp will be provided as well as steps, to increase accessibility.
-Staff will be available to assist members of the public with manoeuvring their items onto the gantry and into the skips.

-2. A 'Bring Recycling Bank' facility consisting of 8no.
+Staff will be available to assist members of the public with manoeuvring their items onto the gantry and into the skips. - 2.
+A 'Bring Recycling Bank' facility consisting of 8no.
 1100 L bins, provides opportunity to deposit non-hazardous dry recyclables such as paper, cans, plastics & glass.
-These have been located close to the main site entrance for ease of access for pedestrians dropping off small quantities of waste materials.

-3.12no. public unloading bays are provided, including an accessible parking bay.
+These have been located close to the main site entrance for ease of access for pedestrians dropping off small quantities of waste materials. - 3.11no. public unloading bays are provided, including an accessible parking bay.
 The layout for parking and road access has considered the need for efficient traffic flows both into and out of the site.
+The bays will also accommodate motorcycle users. - 4.
+Cycle stands for both standard and cargo bikes, situated close to the cycle path to provide an alternative route in and out for cyclists. - 5.
+A queuing lane, with capacity for 5no. cars to wait within the site.